Quick Facts About Communication Choice

 - According to ASHA’s definition, “evidence-based practice” draws on three sources: high-quality research evidence, practitioner expertise, and client preferences.
 ASHA goes on to explain that “[t]he notion that external research evidence somehow ‘trumps’ all other considerations is one of the big myths surrounding evidence based practice.”

 - A research base to determine best practices in helping non-speaking people learn to type independently is essential and will take time.
-The research base on the two methodologies that are the subject of the ASHA proposals is limited and more research is needed.
+The research base on the two methodologies that are the subject of the ASHA statements is limited and more research is needed.
 But methodologies that are now well-accepted by some practitioners—including Applied Behavior Analysis (ABA), one common autism intervention approach—once lacked a research base.
 If no new approaches to teaching AAC were allowed until a research base were established, there would never be innovation in the very young field of AAC.
 A fiat against new AAC teaching methods (which both FC and RPM are) ignores the fact that new research on, for example, motor and sensory differences in autism may inform the development of more effective AAC teaching approaches.
 See here for links to some of that research.

 - Evidence against a particular teaching methodology should be taken seriously, but so should evidence demonstrating its efficacy.
 The failure of many individuals to succeed on so-called “message passing tests” is interesting, but message passing tests are not the only kind of evidence available to determine whether people can communicate effectively using a keyboard or letterboard.
 There is incontrovertible evidence that non-speaking and unreliably-speaking individuals have learned, through painstaking practice with FC or RPM over many years, to communicate independently by typing.
 To see videos examples of some of these individuals, click here.
 Before recommending against the use of techniques to teach individuals to communicate effectively—an ability that everyone agrees is a fundamental human right—much more high-quality research evidence, including measures other than message passing tests, is needed.